AnnoyedArt1256/furNES/README.md

 * You have to have [Python](https://www.python.org/) and the [CC65 toolchain](https://cc65.github.io/) installed
 * You **have** to set the pitch linearity option to "None".
 You can do this by going to `window -> song -> compatability flags -> Pitch/Playback -> Pitch linearity` and then setting the option to "None".

-* This only supports 2A03 and FDS (which can be enabled through a flag in the driver source).
+* This only supports 2A03, FDS and VRC7 (which can be enabled through a flag in the driver source).
 Also this only supports DPCM samples, so that means that there will be no 7-bit PCM samples :/

 * The driver only supports **arpeggio, volume and duty/waveform** macros in each instrument and it **DOESN'T support LFO and ADSR macros nor delay and step length**

 * The furNES driver only supports these effects:
+  * 00xx: arpeggio
   * 01xx: pitch slide up
   * 02xx: pitch slide down
   * 03xx: portamento